clases-julio/p1-introrpi-pwm-dgarciac2021/README.md

   pwm = GPIO.PWM(2, 100)
   pwm.start(0)
   ```
 3. Here we set a infinite loop where the [duty cicle](https://github.com/clases-julio/p1-introrpi-pwm-dgarciac2021/wiki/PWM-Output#the-duty-cycle) of the PWM pin iterates from 25 to 100 and back, fading in and out the LED.
-We can cancel this loop if wi strike <kbd>Ctrl</kbd> + <kbd>C</kbd> in our keyboard.
+We can cancel this loop if we strike <kbd>Ctrl</kbd> + <kbd>C</kbd> in our keyboard.

   ```python
   print ('Press CTRL+C to kill the program')